takenet/blip-docs/source/includes/en/extensions/blip-builder.md

 ### Get user state

-In order to change a user state, send a command with the following properties:
+In order to get a user state, send a command with the following properties:

 | Name | Description |
 |---------------------------------|--------------|